Late-time UV observations of tidal disruption flares reveal unobscured, compact accretion disks: Summary

 \item The late-time FUV emission is consistent with compact, quasi-circular accretion disks possessing long viscous times.
 If this general model is correct, then the TDF ``missing energy problem'' is solved by TDFs radiating most of their available energy budget, $E_{\rm bol}^{\rm tot}$, in EUV bands at late times ($\sim 10-100~{\rm yr}$ post-peak).
 Stated another way, the initial disk masses inferred from our viscously-spreading models are a sizable fraction of the debris that remains dynamically bound following the tidal disruption of a low-mass star.

 \end{enumerate} There are several caveats to the above conclusions that should be clarified with future work.
 First, it would be useful to confirm the transient nature of the late-time emission in the four sources lacking stringent constraints from pre-flare FUV upper limits or high-resolution {\it HST} imaging.
-While the observed late-time FUV flux is inconsistent with simple stellar population models, it is theoretically possible that extremely compact, extremely young nuclear stellar populations could produce the observed FUV emission.
-This possibility appears unlikely given the observed real-time flattening in the light curves of more recent TDFs (e.g. ASASSN-14ae, ASASSN-14li, iPTF-16fnl), but it could be tested directly with followup UV observations.
+For the TDF host galaxies, the observed late-time FUV luminosity on $\sim 0.1$ kpc scales is at least an order of magnitude larger than in similar galaxies (see section~\ref{sec:fuv_compare}).
+Yet it is theoretically possible that very compact and young nuclear stellar populations could produce the observed FUV emission.
+This possibility could be tested directly with follow-up UV observations.
+Temporal or spectral variability in UV emission would firmly establish the transient nature of the late-time signal, although our theoretical models predict very slow evolution of TDF accretion disks at this stage.
+However, high-resolution NUV imaging would supply a decisive test, since stellar population models predict {\it more} NUV than FUV flux, while TDF disks are expected to emit both these wavelengths from the Rayleigh-Jeans tail of a multicolor blackbody (an expectation borne out by our two-filter FUV observations), meaning that {\it less} NUV is expected than FUV from disk emission.